wenxiao677/Snake_game-turtle_library-CSC1002/README.md

 Third, we need to use the four arrow keys (Up, Down, Left, Right) to maneuver the snake in Up, Down, Left and Right motion respectively.
 Also, to start up the game, we need to click the screen.

+The newest assignment version contains some editions on the food setting.
+During the game, randomly hide and unhide any unconsumed food items.
+Use appropriate random timer rate, say few seconds between 5 and 10, then randomly pick one of the unconsumed items (including hidden), if the chosen item is visible, hide it, or unhide it otherwise.
+Hidden food items cannot be consumed by the snake.

+For students from the CUHKSZ, please don't copy my codes to finish your homework.
+If you want to ask me some questions about this assignment, please email me.